nucleuscloud/neosync/docs/docs/deploy/kubernetes.md

 These options will allow injection of the istio sidecar, as well as hold the containers from starting until the Istio sidecar has started.

-Istio Gateway's and VirtualServices must be provided separately
+Istio Gateway's and VirtualServices must be provided separately.

 ## Datadog Support